 The actual interview questions.
 We’ll get into what these are in a minute.

 Turn the table.
 Now you’re wrapping up.
 Ask if they have any questions for you.

 Explain the project.
 You owe it to your customers to be honest and forthright about what kind of work you’re performing.
 Tell them what you’re working on, and ask if they have any questions about the work.

 Compensate them for their time, thank them profusely, and send them on their way.

 The Interview Itself: One Example

-Go back to the first section of this lesson, where I discuss the outcomes of the interview.
+Go back to the first section of this tutorial, where I discuss the outcomes of the interview.
 Good questions will address these considerations head-on.
 The specific questions you ask will depend heavily on the participant and the business’s needs.
 There’s no way I can provide “one weird trick” for creating interview questions – but I can show my process for creating interview questions.

 Let’s say you work for the division of Amazon that makes Kindles.
 You want to improve reading time on Kindles – because that sells more books that are made for Kindle.
 Here are some questions I would ask (which are based, in part, on some questions found in Steve Portigal’s aforelinked Interviewing Users):